durgeshm01722/durgeshm01722/README.md

 <img align="right"  height="200px" src="Img/d.gif">

 ### A brief intro about me...
 Hello, Myself Durgesh Mahajan.
-I am a second-year student pursuing IT engineering from D. Y. Patil College of Engineering, Akurdi, Pune.
+I am a third-year student pursuing IT engineering from D. Y. Patil College of Engineering, Akurdi, Pune.

-I am a Cyber Security Enthusiast.
-But, Software Development and UI/UX Designing also fascinate me!
-I love to play with programming and dive deep into its concepts.
-I love Graphic Designing too...
-It's one of the most creative fields.
+I am a Full Stack (MERN) Developer.
+I also love doing some UI/UX stuff.
+I am also interested in Cyber Security.
+In my free time, I love writing articles and creating tech-related content.

 Apart from my Professional Life, I love Sketching and Listening to Music.
-I am a HUGE HUGE HUGE fan of Arijit ❤️❤️❤️ I just love listening to his soulful voice and I never get bored with his songs 💙

-I just love Exploring the Technology and Computer/IT World.
+I also love to click Pics, especially of Nature.

 <br><br><br>
 ### Do give a visit to my Portfolio 🔗 - https://durgeshm01722-portfolio.netlify.app/
 <p align="center">